 Dogs - Contact the walk leader in advance re: suitability.
 Remember that sheep & cattle can be agitated by dogs.

 Other led walks

-The Avon Area Ramblers arrange a programme of walks which take place on Wednesdays.
-The programme is on the Avon Area Walks page of this website.
+Other Groups in the Avon Area arrange programmes of walks.
+Details of those which are on line can be seen at the Avon Area Walks page of this website.